sajya/server/README.md

 ## Introduction

-Sajya is an open-source project aiming to implement the JSON-RPC 2.0 server specification for the Laravel quickly.
+Sajya is an open-source project that aims to quickly implement the JSON-RPC 2.0 server specification for Laravel.

 #### Some features: